Don Carey (cornerback): Detroit Lions (first stint)

 In 2013, Carey was a versatile option at nickel and a source of stability to the Lions secondary and special teams coverage unit.
 Totaled 19 tackles (16 solo), two pass defenses and finished second on the team in special teams tackles with 11 (eight solo).
 He had a breakout performance at Pittsburgh on November 17 where he started at linebacker and had a career-high nine tackles.

 In 2014, Carey missed only three games due to a hamstring injury, and started three of his 13 games.
 He finished the season with seven tackles (six solo), one fumble recovery and five special teams tackles.
 On January 10, 2014, Carey signed a three-year contract extension with the Lions.

 In 2015, Carey led the NFL in solo special teams tackles with 14, and tied for second in total special teams tackles with 16.
 He recorded a special teams tackle in 11 of the 16 games during the season.

 And in 2016, Carey was nominated as the Lions's Walter Payton Man of the Year, including for his contribution to "Athletes for Charity [working] to install a youth literacy program at two Detroit area schools, with a focus on STEM — a curriculum centered around science, technology, engineering and mathematics."

 Carey signed a one-year contract extension with the Lions through 2017 on November 16, 2016.

 Jacksonville Jaguars (second stint)

-On March 14, 2018, Carey signed with the Jacksonville Jaguars.
+On March 14, 2018, Carey signed with the Jaguars.
 He was placed on injured reserve on August 21, 2018 due to a hamstring injury.
 He was released on August 28, 2018.

 Detroit Lions (second stint)

-On November 20, 2018, Carey was signed by the Detroit Lions, only to be released three days later.
+On November 20, 2018, Carey was signed by the Lions, only to be released three days later.